doff87/Group-3-CS233-Final/README.md

 This project is intended to meet all CS233 Final Project requirements.
 For full audit of features, please see [`ARCHITECTURE_AUDIT.md`](./ARCHITECTURE_AUDIT.md)

-**Note to Instructor: This project is not hosted on AWS as discussed with Professor Ferguson and Amandaleeanne**
+**Note to Instructor: This project is not hosted on AWS per discussion with Professor Ferguson and Amandaleeanne**

 ---